Despite peace talks breakthrough, Afghan leader under pressure at home

 Back in Kabul, the 66-year-old faces growing discontent from lawmakers who are making life difficult on several fronts nine months after he took office.

 The lower house of parliament is threatening to impeach Ghani’s interior minister over his failure to stem violence by Islamist militants.
-Last week lawmakers rejected the president’s third nominee for defense minister.
+Last week lawmakers rejected the president’s third nominee for defence minister.

 Casualties among Afghanistan’s fledgling armed forces are on the rise, they are losing pockets of territory to insurgents and there are less than 10,000 foreign troops left to support them after most NATO soldiers withdrew last year.